-Electrical issues should be inspected right away to avoid a fire.
-If you notice burning plastic when your air conditioner is running, shut it off and contact us at 785-269-0465 without delay.
+Electrical malfunctions should be examined immediately to stop a fire.
+If you smell burning plastic when your air conditioner is on, turn it off and contact us at 785-269-0465 right away.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there might be mold spreading within your air conditioner or ductwork.
+A strong ammonia odor means there may be mold flourishing in your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold creates.

 Mycotoxins are hazardous to your health.
-That’s why we recommend having a specialist like Scott Temperature check your air conditioner and ductwork and clean it when recommended.
+That’s why it’s important to have a pro like Scott Temperature examine your air conditioner and ductwork and clean it when recommended.

-Our Specialists Can Take Care of Unpleasant Air Conditioner Smells Fast
+Our Professionals Can Take Care of Weird Air Conditioner Smells Quickly.

 You deserve to be comfy in your home and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your noxious air conditioner, reach us at 785-269-0465.
-We’ll figure out the issue quickly and resolve it at a reasonable.
+When you are looking for relief from your noxious air conditioner, give us a call at 785-269-0465.
+We’ll diagnose the problem quickly and fix it at a reasonable.